dddrrreee/cs140e-22win/labs/0-blink/PRELAB.md

 ### Pre-lab for 0-blink

-Read through the below and do any action item before our first lab pi lab (Thursday).
+Read through the following before our first lab pi lab (Tues).
 Since this is the first lab and people are missing context, we over-explain --- the other labs will be more succinct.

 For this lab, we'll use different variations of a blinky light to check that parts of your toolchain / understanding are working.